-2.1 In order to qualify for an award in respect of the programmes specified in §11, a candidate must complete minimum credits as follows:
+2.1 In order to quality for an award in respect of the programme specified in §11, a candidate must complete minimum credits15 as follows:

-&lt;sup>14 In compliance with the Scottish Credit and Qualification Framework a minimum component of the total credit must be gained from Masters level courses (Level M/SCQF Level 11) as follows: 150 credits for a Masters Degree, 90 credits for a Postgraduate Diploma, 40 credits for a Postgraduate Certificate.
+15 In compliance with the Scottish Credit and Qualification Framework a minimum component of the total credit must be gained from Masters level courses (Level M/SCQF Level 11) as follows: 150 credits for a Masters Degree, 90 credits for a Postgraduate Diploma, 40 credits for a Postgraduate Certificate.
 Degrees which have a minimum duration of two years full-time, such as the Master of Fine Art, will require completion of a higher volume of credit which will be specified in the Programme Specification.